alessandrocuzzocrea/garden/src/notes/small-web.md

   - internet
   - cool
 ---
 I'm getting really fed up with the corporate internet.
 It's killing the joy.

 I miss the good old days when surfing the web actually meant *discovering* cool shit.

-The small web is where it still exists.
+A few people refused to let it die.
-Here are some places to find it.
+Here are some places to find them.

 ## Discovery